Local Beard Honest Review: My Chattanooga Barber’s Lineup

-The first time I sat in Matt Patty’s chair was 2022.
-I didn’t know it at the time, but I had walked into Chapel Barber the same year he sold his first beard company.
+That was 2022.
+I didn’t know it at the time, but I’d walked into Chapel Barber the same year Matt sold his first beard company.
 Four years of beard maintenance later, he’s back at it.
-The company is called Local Beard, the products are on a shelf at the shop and online at localbeard.com, and I’ve been using them.
+The brand is called Local Beard, the products sit on a shelf at the shop and online at localbeard.com, and I’ve been using them.

 Disclosure: I am not getting paid, comped, or otherwise compensated for this post.
 Matt is my barber.
 I pay full price for haircuts at Chapel Barber and full price for the Local Beard products I’ve bought.
 I’m writing this because the products work and the shop is worth knowing about.